 Search engines are getting better at connecting users with the content and services they want.
 While focusing on exact keywords used to be the standard, we’re seeing a rise in semantic search — search engines interpreting content’s context to determine what’s relevant.

 Google’s latest algorithm updates show it cares more about whether content fits what someone’s actually searching for instead of the keywords they use.
-This uptick in semantic search means you need to create content that speaks to your audience’s unique interests.
+This uptick in semantic search means you need to create lawyer website content that speaks to your audience’s unique interests.

 Generate juicy, lead-generating content by: